tilemill-project/tilemill/README.markdown

 Version History
 ---------------

+* 1.5.1
+	- Fixed a bug with clearing the quarantine file attribute on Mac OS X 10.5

 * 1.5
 	- Don't prompt to move the application if it has "Applications" in its path somewhere